Pipeline secret detection

 Prerequisites:

 • Linux-based GitLab Runner with the docker or kubernetes executor.
-If you’re using the shared runners on GitLab.com, this is enabled by default.
+If you’re using hosted runners for GitLab.com, this is enabled by default.

 • Windows Runners are not supported.